jpommerening/midiboy/README.md

 ## Requirements

 To compile the code in this repository, you need a proper C compiler.
 Luckily, the open source compiler suite GCC ships with great AVR support.
+This repository includes a [Dockerfile](Dockerfile) to build an image with GCC and SimAVR.
+You can find more details about that in the [documentation](docs/docker.md).
-If you're using a Mac, you can use my [Homebrew tap](/jpommerening/homebrew-avr).
-Windows users can use the ready-to-use [WinAVR][].
+If you're using a Mac, you can also use [Homebrew](/osx-cross/homebrew-avr).
+Windows users can try the ready-to-use [WinAVR][].
 Everyone else probably doesn't need my help to get up and running.
-If you are not ready to go hardware with it and just want to give it a try, you can use [SimulAVR][].
+If you are not ready to go hardware with it and just want to give it a try, you can use [SimAVR][].
 To transfer the compiled binary to the microcontroller you need a hardware programmer and software.
 I'm using [USBasp][] connected to a breadboard and [AVRDUDE][].
 Finally, besides the microcontroller, you need some electric components, maybe a case